brettsmith212/brettsmith212/README.md

 ## Full Stack Web Developer

+> I love to build.
+When I was 9 years old I helped design a Mars Colony with other classmates at a multi-school convention.
+While I never ended up going to Mars, I did discover a love for wanting to design the future.
+The future I now design is in a digital world.
+I develop, build and maintain web applications that provide value to users.

 ### 🚀 Technical Skills
 - **Front End:** React, Redux, TypeScript, JavaScript, Context API, Jest, HTML, CSS, Tailwind CSS
 - **Backend:** Node.js, Express, SQL, PostgreSQL, Python, Supabase, Firebase